Last Updated on April 26, 2022 by Rational thinking

 Why invest in dividend stocks?

 We believe the most rational approach to investing is based on expected total returns, not on its dividend history.
-We believe many investors, erroneously we might add, is guided by their dividend bias, and neglect the most important fundamentals.
+We believe many investors, erroneously we might add, are guided by their dividend bias, and neglect the most important fundamentals.
 Make sure you understand the business and future prospects of a stock before you invest.

 However, there are many reasons why it makes sense to invest in dividend stocks: